Cambage scores 28 to lead Aces to 92-75 win over Washington

 SIXTH SENSE

-WNBA 6th Woman of the Year Dearica Hamby, who averaged a career high 11.0 points during the regular season, continued her stellar play off the bench for the Aces.
+Hamby, the WNBA’s 6th Woman of the Year who averaged a career high 11.0 points during the regular season, continued her stellar play off the bench for the Aces.
 Hamby hit 4 of 5 from the floor, including 2-for-2 from 3-point range for 10 points.
 Hamby is now 14 of 22 from the floor over the first three games of the series.

 WHAT’S NEXT